Request Information

 3 Credits

-Conservation Leadership, Policy, and Management Certificate (LPM)
+Conservation Leadership, Policy, and Management-Graduate Certificate (LPM)

 In this stackable certificate you’ll focus on conservation project management, including grant writing, budgeting, building partnerships, cultural competency, leading diverse teams, ethics and advocacy, strategic planning, communications, and developing an understanding of treaties, laws, and policies.